Ryuk0010/Car-Rental/README.md

 To run the React project locally, follow these steps:

-  Start the development server:
+ 1. Start the development server:

     ```
      npm start
     ```
-    This command will compile the project and start a local development server.